dmccuk/devops_tools_course/packer/README.md

 After running the above example, your AWS account now has an AMI associated with it.
 AMIs are stored in S3 by Amazon, so unless you want to be charged about $0.01 per month, you'll probably want to remove it.
 Remove the AMI by first deregistering it on the AWS AMI management page.
 Next, delete the associated snapshot on the AWS snapshot management page.

-Terminate the image and the snapshot here (Just change the availability zone to the one you built in1)
+Terminate the image and the snapshot here (Just change the availability zone to the one you built in)
   * https://console.aws.amazon.com/ec2/v2/home?region=us-east-1#Images:sort=name
   * https://console.aws.amazon.com/ec2/v2/home?region=us-east-1#Snapshots:sort=snapshotId